jimbateson/jamesbateson.co.uk/src/articles/speedlify.md

   - Performance
   - Accessibility
 ---
-Speedlify is a tools from
+Speedlify is a tool from Zach Leatherman